-The Trust Company (RE Services) Limited (ABN 45 003 278 831) (AFSL 235150) is the responsible entity (the "Responsible Entity") of AMP Capital Core Property Fund (the "Fund").
-The directors of the Responsible Entity (the "Directors") present their report together with the Financial Report of the Fund for the year ended 30 June 2022.
+The Trust Company (RE Services) Limited (ABN 45 003 278 831) (AFSL 235150) is the responsible entity (the "Responsible Entity") of Dexus Core Property Fund (formerly known as AMP Capital Core Property Fund) (the "Fund").
+The directors of the Responsible Entity (the "Directors") present their report together with the Financial Report of the Fund for the year ended 30 June 2023.